hashicorp-validated-designs/terraform-tfe-platform-management/README.md

 # terraform-tfe-platform-management

-This repo is intended to provide prescriptive guidance and automation on how to accelerate the configuration of your HCP Terraform organization for usage with landing zones.
+This repo is intended to provide prescriptive guidance and automation on how to accelerate the configuration of your HCP Terraform organization for usage with Terraform Landing Zones.

-In this guide we will review the prerequisites for setting up your HCP Terraform organization for the Landing Zone (LZ) process.
+In this guide we will review the prerequisites for setting up your HCP Terraform organization for the Terraform Landing Zone (TLZ) process.
 Once completed, you'll be able to use this module to deploy "management" workspaces as defined in the HVD operating Terraform guide.

 This module deploys:
 - HCP TF Project for organizing a teams workspaces